 Abortion & contraception services

-- Web information for women with unplanned or unwanted pregnancy, and for their friends or families or health professionals
+- Web information for women and pregnant people with an unplanned or unwanted pregnancy

 - Referral, support and information for health professionals

 - Assessment and bookings for a medical or surgical abortion

 - Pregnancy options counselling for women booked to have an abortion at the Women’s

 - Follow-up post abortion clinical and psychological care as required